Cleanliness is next to catliness, and sometimes a natural cat litter is best! So how do you make a homemade tray smell and feel like shop bought?

 A cat won’t go where a cat has gone before

 As you will already know, cat litter can be a major household expense, and rather than try to save by cleaning the tray less, you may like to try some of these natural litter tray substrate options.

 The good news is that only half of cats care about the type of litter.
 So you have a 50/50 chance of success if you start trialing a natural cat litter experiment.
-But, if your Fluffy falls into the fussy category, you WILL HAVE TO get their preferred variety of commercial kitty litter or clean the disapproving messages they leave!
+But, if your Fluffy falls into the fussy category, you will have no choice but to get their preferred variety of commercial kitty litter.
+It’s either that or clean the disapproving messages they leave!

 If you are serious about conducting a natural cat litter trial, an excellent rule of thumb to ensure success, is to make sure the smell is eliminated and the used parts of natural material is removed consistently.

 The major deterrent to using natural cat litter that you will need to overcome is previous use – most cats do NOT want to go where a cat has gone before.

 This is usually placed on top of a pad of absorbent paper towelling or more newspaper.
 In the veterinary clinic it is used post-op for declawed cats or any who have foot problems where litter might stick and, this option is also useful at home.

 You will often have seen it in pet shops and at cat shows where people are around to clean it up quickly, as there is no smell containment!